Unconventional superconductivity mediated by exciton density wave fluctuations

-Guided by the RPA prediction, we examine the development of finite-momentum exciton instabilities, $\< f\d_{v,\v k+\v Q} f_{c,\v k} \>$, $\< f\d_{v,\v k-\v Q} f_{c,\v k} \> \neq 0$, within self-consistent Hartree-Fock theory.
-Since the layer and spin degrees of freedom are locked in our system, this ordered state is spin polarized and spontaneously breaks time-reversal symmetry~\cite{nguyen2023degeneratetrionliquidatomic}.
-We present in Fig. \ref{fig_hf_main}(a) the Hartree-Fock mean-field phase diagram of the energetically preferred mean-field solution.
-In real-space, the exciton density wave is characterized by the mean-field Hamiltonian term: $-\sum_{\v r, \v R}\chi_{\v r}(\v R) f\d_{v,\v r + \v R/2} f_{c,\v r - \v R/2} + \text{h.c.}$, where $\chi_{\v r}(\v R)=\chi_+(\v R) e^{i\v Q \cdot \v r} + \chi_-(\v R) e^{-i\v Q \cdot \v r}$, $\v r$ is a center-of-mass coordinate and $\v R$ is a relative coordinate between the electron and the hole.
+Figure~\ref{fig_hf_main}(a) depicts the Hartree-Fock phase diagram, which indicates the onset of exciton finite-momentum exciton instabilities, $\< f\d_{v,\v k\pm\v Q} f_{c,\v k} \>$.
+In real-space, the exciton density wave order parameter is given by $\chi_{\v r}(\v R)=\chi_+(\v R) e^{i\v Q \cdot \v r} + \chi_-(\v R) e^{-i\v Q \cdot \v r}$, where $\v r$ is a center-of-mass coordinate and $\v R$ is a relative coordinate between the electron and hole.
 As shown in Fig. \ref{fig_hf_main}(b), we find $\chi_+ \approx \chi_- \equiv \chi_0$, so that the strength of the order parameter acquires a periodic spatial modulation in $\v r$, with the phase staying uniform, resulting in the spontaneous breaking of $U(1)_r$ and continuous translational symmetry along the $x$-direction.
 We refer to this as the collinear X-DW.
-This phase has a vestigial charge-density wave order induced in both layers with strength $|\chi_0|^2$, and momentum $2\v Q$.
-We present in Fig. \ref{fig_xdw} a representative electronic bandstructure and Fermi surface depicting the impact of the exciton condensate, within a three-band Hubbard approximation.
+We note that the density range over which this collinear X-DW exists is for $|n| \lesssim 0.6 \times 10^{12}$ cm$^{-2}$ as shown in Fig. \ref{fig_hf_main}.
+We present in Fig. \ref{fig_xdw} a representative electronic bandstructure and Fermi surface depicting the impact of the exciton condensate, within a three-band Hubbard approximation (see Fig.~A.1 in \cite{supplemental_material} for the self-consistent Hartree-Fock calculation that incorporates dual-gated Coulomb interactions).
 Importantly, despite a gap opening at certain momentum points in the Brillouin zone, a Fermi surface still remains.
-The correspondingly remaining low-energy fermions are ripe for further instabilities that we consider in subsequent sections.
-We direct the reader to Fig. \ref{fig_exciton_band_structure_app} in Appendix \ref{app_dw} for a representative electronic bandstructure from the self-consistent Hartree-Fock calculation that incorporates dual-gated Coulomb interactions.
-We note in passing that there is another possible exciton density wave phase where the system spontaneously breaks $C_{2z}$ symmetry and picks either $\v Q$ or $-\v Q$ for the exciton ordering.
-In this ``spiral exciton density wave phase'', the phase of the exciton order parameter forms a spiral pattern.
-However, in our system, this is not the energetically preferred mean-field state.